Christmas just wouldn’t be Christmas without tinsel, gifts, a warming mug of punch, or the reassuring presence of a pink tram.

 The pink is the Manner tram:

 Manner is a very traditional Vienna-based company famous for its Manner Schnitten hazelnut wafers and other snacks (my family has a fondness for their Dragee biscuits).
-The head office is just down the road from me, and there’s even a flagship store next to Stephansdom cathedral at the heart of the city.
+The head office is just down the road from me, and a flagship store occupies a prime location next to Stephansdom cathedral at the heart of the city.

-It’s quite a sight, bringing a dash of colour, smiles, and the occasional surprised look, to the holiday season.
-Given the company’s main business, you’ll be pleased to hear that the pink tram has onboard snacks, too.
+The tram makes quite a sight, bringing a dash of colour, smiles, and the occasional surprised look, to the holiday season.
+Given the company’s main business, you’ll be pleased to hear the pink tram has onboard snacks, too.

 2019 dates and timetable